 Cats can eat carrots.
 This vegetable is proven to be non-toxic to the feline.
-Do not get worried when your kitty decides to have a taste of this culinary veggies.
+Do not get worried when your kitty decides to have a taste of these culinary veggies.

 Raw carrots are crunchy hence tend to be difficult for the cat to chew and also digest the heavy fibres.
 We recommend giving your feline cooked carrots.